GavinLenz/stateless-cluster/README.md

-# OpenCHAMI Stateless Cluster
+# Stateless Cluster

 ## Overview

 This project explores stateless compute node provisioning and runtime execution using OpenCHAMI on bare-metal infrastructure.
 The focus is on building a reproducible, image-based cluster where nodes boot via PXE and execute workloads at runtime.

-The current system demonstrates an end-to-end pipeline for air-gapped container execution across multiple compute nodes.
+The current system demonstrates a working pipeline for air-gapped container execution across multiple compute nodes.
+> See branches for ongoing experiments and iterations.

 > The cluster uses the standard OpenCHAMI demo configuration as a baseline.
 Effort is intentionally focused on system behavior, reproducibility, and runtime workflows rather than renaming or restructuring the default environment.

 ---